Harydhk7/cakeshop-saas/docs/multi-tenant.md

 1. Go to Advanced Parameters > Multistore
 2. Click "Add new shop group"
-3. Enter a name for the shop group (e.g., "Tenant 1")
+3. Enter a name for the shop group (e.g., "Sweet Delights Bakery")
 4. Configure sharing options:
    - Share customers: No
    - Share available quantities: No
    - Share orders: No
 5. Save the shop group
-6. Repeat for each tenant
+6. Repeat for each cake shop tenant

 ### 3. Create Shops Within Groups